 The lift came to a stop and everyone poured out, joining with a stream of other officers and warrant officers as they entered the wardroom.
 The captain stood behind the largest table looking like someone shot her dog.
 The XO was nowhere in sight, but if whatever was happening was important enough for the old woman to call all the officers and warrants there then the XO had to be addressing the enlisted crew along with the bosun.

 A stunned silence fell over the room.
-Richard felt himself swallow hard, despite Hoshi having told him beforehand.
-Then he thought, Alpha Centari!
+Richard felt himself swallow hard, despite Triara having told him beforehand.
+Then he thought, Alpha Centauri!
 Are my parents alright?
 I have to know!

-The captain went on, “As soon as reports went out the 101st Spaceborne executed a space drop with a CBRN company and engineer company.
+The captain went on, “As soon as reports of the attack went out the 101st Spaceborne executed a space drop with a CBRN company and engineer company.
 There were indications on the ground that a chemical agent was used in the attack, but they haven’t told us what it was.

 “A second set of explosives was detonated shortly thereafter, shredding the soldiers on the ground.
 Soon after, the Army sent in another battalion of the 101st to assist with cleanup and rescue operations.
 Other cities including Berlin, Paris, London, Chicago, Los Angeles, Olympus Mons City on Mars, and perhaps a half dozen others were all hit in the same manner.
 It’s estimated that the loss of life is in the tens of thousands, if not higher.
 After this you are encouraged to contact your families to find out if they were in any of the attacks.

-“The man responsible for orchestrating this attack is still at large, although it’s suspected that he may still be on Earth.
+“The man responsible for orchestrating this attack is still at large, although it’s suspected that he may still be on Terra.
 The man responsible is Bernard Hernandez; a businessman in charge of one the largest ship building firms in ACF space and apparently now an ACF extremist.
-As to how he got to Earth in the first place is still being investigated.
+As to how he got to Terra in the first place is still being investigated.

 “As of right now our intelligence agencies are working together to apprehend him, but otherwise the war is still on.
 There is no ceasefire or peace treaty.
 This fleet will be prepared as quickly as possible to move to ACF space and begin operations there.
 The admiral expects us to perform our duties to the best of our abilities.
 That is all.”